-Enumeration is often the starting point in understanding of a given mathematical structure.
-Twisted monoid algebras \cite{GMS,GM} of $d$-tonal partition monoids appear in \cite{Ta} as right Schur-Weyl duals for generalized symmetric groups.
+Enumeration is often the starting point in understanding a given mathematical structure.
+Twisted monoid algebras \cite{GMS,RZ} of $d$-tonal partition monoids appear in \cite{Ta} as right Schur-Weyl duals for generalized symmetric groups.
 These algebras are subalgebras of the classical partition algebras from \cite{Mar0,Mar} and \cite{Jo}.
 The monoids underlying the latter algebras have relatively simple principal ideal structure and well studied representation theory, see \cite{Mar,Mar2}.
 The $d$-tonal subalgebras of partition algebras are more complicated.
-Some basics of their representation theory was developed in \cite{Ko1,Ko2,Ko3} and \cite{Or}.
+Some basics representation theory of these and related algebras was developed in \cite{Ko1,Ko2,Ko3} and \cite{Or}.
 However in the monoid case, for example, these studies cover only a trivial quotient.

-The motivation for the present paper is to understand the combinatorics underlying the poset of the principal $2$-sided ideals in $d$-tonal partition algebras.
-The problem is naturally translated to a similar problem for the finite $d$-tonal partition monoid.
+The motivation for the present paper comes from our attempt to understand the structure of $d$-tonal partition algebras using combinatorics of Green's relations for the finite $d$-tonal partition monoid.
 The main question we answer in the present paper is what is the number of different principal $2$-sided ideals in such a monoid.
 This already depends on two parameters: the difference parameter $d$ and the parameter $n$ which controls the size of our partitions.
 We denote the number of such ideals by $C_n^{(d)}$.
 Algebraically, there is a natural third parameter which enters the picture: the rank $h\in\{0,1,\dots,n\}$ of the generating partition.
 Using this parameter we write

 where $C_{n,h}^{(d)}$ denotes the number of ideals generated by an element of rank $h$.
 We seek a closed formula for both $C_{n,h}^{(d)}$ and for $C_n^{(d)}$.
 Cases $d=1$ and $d=2$ turn out to be easy.